What is Google Analytics and why google analytics is so important for profitable digital marketing?

 Google Analytics is a web analytics platform from Google that tracks and reports website traffic.
 It enables businesses to gather data on how users interact with their websites, including their origin, device usage, and the actions they take.

-In simple terms, it’s like having a digital microscope that lets you watch, analyze, and understand visitor behavior on your site.
+In simple terms, it’s like having a digital microscope that allows you to observe, analyze, and understand visitor behavior on your site.

 Some key things Google Analytics can track include: